📄 amrtinarias@gmail.com

 ai-tested designs

-Designs were tested using AI eye-tracking software, and a slightly updated version of my original number designs won.
+Designs were tested again using AI eye-tracking software, where a slightly updated version of my original numbers won against more subtle number designs.

 impact & outcomes